gauravcodepro/devops-system/README.md

-devops.getsystemInfo # get the system information to kill the running pid process. devops.user # get the user information devops.changepermission(directory_path) # will only ask for the password devops.generate_push_ssh("/Users/gauravsablok/Desktop/Code/Release/datasets", "csv", "1.1.1.1", "/usr/Desktop") # will generate all the scp commands for the remote file transfer devops.user #additional methods devops.filesearch #additional methods devops.list #additional methods
+devops.getsystemInfo # get the system information to kill the running pid process. devops.user # get the user information devops.changepermission(directory_path) # will only ask for the password
+# will generate all the scp commands for the remote file transfer for file type mentioned
+devops.generate_push_ssh("/Users/gauravsablok/Desktop/Code/Release/datasets", "csv", "1.1.1.1", "/usr/Desktop")
+devops.user #additional methods
+devops.filesearch #additional methods
+devops.list #additional methods